 Do I need surgery to get rid of TMJ?

-No, most TMJ issues can be addressed with non-invasive, common dental procedures.
-Surgery will only be necessary for extreme TMJ issues or jaw deformities.
+No, non-invasive common dental procedures can address most TMJ issues.
+Surgery is only necessary for extreme TMJ issues or jaw deformities.

 Will a TMJ Disorder go away on its own?